Lichenicolous fungus: Diversity and classification

-The description of the new genus Crittendenia in the Pucciniomycotina represents a significant taxonomic development, as it redefines the classification of several host-specific parasitic species previously placed under Chionosphaera.
+The description of the new genus Crittendenia in the Pucciniomycotina represents a major taxonomic development, as it redefines the classification of several host-specific parasitic species previously placed under Chionosphaera.
 Another development is the recognition of several species complexes, such as Syzygospora physciacearum and Tremella parmeliarum, which have been split into multiple distinct species, often with high host specificity.

 Lichenicolous species are also found among black fungi, a group characterised by dark-coloured mycelia due to melanin in their cell walls.
 These fungi, known for their ability to colonise extreme habitats including lichen thalli, are represented by the genus Cladophialophora.
 In 2023, nine new species of Cladophialophora were described from lichens collected in China, exemplifying the ongoing discovery of novel lichenicolous fungi.
 These species were isolated from the medullary tissues of various lichen hosts, suggesting potential biotrophic or commensal relationships.
-Cladophialophora represents a significant lineage of lichenicolous fungi, with many species likely awaiting discovery.
-This research underscores the diversity of lichenicolous fungi and highlights the role of lichens as refugia for these specialised organisms.
+Cladophialophora is a lineage of lichenicolous fungi, with many species likely awaiting discovery.
+The findings add to a growing picture of lichenicolous fungal diversity and illustrate how lichens themselves can serve as refugia for these specialised organisms.

 A biological analysis of lichenicolous fungi genera reveals distinct trends.
 A significant proportion of genera with lichenicolous representatives are exclusively lichenicolous, while others include saprophytic or lichen-forming species as well.
 For instance, among the lichenicolous Hyphomycetes, 43% of genera are confined to lichens, while for lichenicolous Coelomycetes, this figure rises to 75%.

-While the number of known lichenicolous basidiomycete species has significantly increased in recent years, it is believed that many more species remain undiscovered.
+While the number of known lichenicolous basidiomycete species has increased in recent years, it is believed that many more species remain undiscovered.
 As of 2022, estimates of global diversity suggest that there are over 1000 species of lichenicolous heterobasidiomycetes, more than 60 species of lichenicolous homobasidiomycetes, and more than 30 species of endolichenic homobasidiomycetes.
 These estimates are based on analyses of host specificity, current knowledge gaps, and the rate of new species discoveries.
 The actual number of species may be even higher, especially in under-explored regions and taxonomic groups.
 Some researchers estimate that the total number of lichenicolous fungal species could potentially reach 3,000.